vaimon/ColourSpacesSandbox/README.md

 # Colour spaces demo
-Choode an image and play with HSV params, extract RGB channels or convert it to grayscale
+Choose an image and play with HSV params, extract RGB channels or convert it to grayscale